capacitor-community/media/README.md

 ### Android

 By default, this plugin only has access to the albums associated with the app it's installed in.
+This should be enough for most use cases.
 For this basic level of access, you only need to add the following permission:

 ```xml
 <manifest>